jregner20/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+the Dom is a platform and language-neutral interface that allows programs and scripts to dynamically access and update the content, structure, and style of a document.

 2. What is an event?

+JavaScript events are "things" that happen to HTML elements.

 3. What is an event listener?

+ event listener are "things" that happen based on a specified action by the user on a website, such as a background turning blue if the user clicks on the screen or holds down a key.

 4. Why would we convert a NodeList into an Array?

+because although a NodeList is similar to an Array, it doesn't feature many of the methods that are available with Arrays.

 5. What is a component?

+a component is a collection of code that allows you to create reusable custom elements.

 ### Git Set up